Join the NHL

 Harry Pitch died on 15 July, 2015, aged 90yrs.

 Harry started out as a trumpet player and he led a successful Basie style band in the fifties.
-He had learned harmonica in his youth and he gradually introduced it into his band repertoire.
+He appreciated the playing style of Ruby Braff and he modelled his small group approach on the gerry Mulligan Quartet.
+Harry had learned harmonica in his youth but turned to trumpet during WW2 when harmonicas became scarce.
+His wife Ruby bought him a new chromatic after they heard Max Geldrey playing jazz on the Goon Show and he gradually introduced it into his big band repertoire.
 The roles reversed and most people now only know him as a chromatic harmonica player.

 Harry was one of the handful of players who have turned harmonica playing into an art form.
 A player of enormous fluency and invention, his career has spanned six decades and innumerable gigs and sessions.
 He was one of Larry Adler´s favourite players.

 He quickly established himself as one of the UK's leading studio players, performing on many records as well as on countless films and TV dates.
 His first studio work was with Ray Goodwin, on The Bridge on the River Kwai March, before doing a string of records with Frank Ifield, I remember you, Cliff Richards, Val Doonican, .... .
 In 1970 Harry played harmonica on the suprise hit Groovin´ with Mr Bloe, which has just become a club hit again.
 As well as all this he has, unusally, moved into the classical arena, playing at both the Royal Opera House and Sadler's Wells.
 Harry also played the uncredited mouth-organ solo on Procol Harum's Your Own Choice from the Home album.

 Harry was probably best known for playing Ronnie Hazlehurst's harmonica music for the first 25 years of Last of the Summer Wine.